lucijaveljacic/Covid-19-in-media/README.md

 ## Description

-The purpose of this project is to analyze data collected from a Croatian web portal  [Požeška kronika](https://pozeska-kronika.hr) and to generate new knowledge based on this data.
+The purpose of this project is to analyse data collected from a Croatian web portal  [Požeška kronika](https://pozeska-kronika.hr) and to generate new knowledge based on this data.

 The __first part__ of the project focuses on collecting and cleaning data from the web portal.
 After scraping, the data is saved to a .csv file for future use in the second part of the project.

-The goal of the __second part__ of the project is to analyze the collected data in regards to the current pandemic of Covid-19.
+The goal of the __second part__ of the project is to analyse the collected data in regards to the current pandemic of Covid-19.
 The analysis of the articles provided an insight into the presence of Covid-19 in the media.